 Become an Asset to a Business

-Knowing any second language is great, but Japanese is one of the best.
-Any business dealing with foreigners, like a tour guide agency or a multinational corporation, will see a huge advantage in a multi-lingual employee.
+Knowing any second language is great, but speaking Japanese is one of the best.
+Any business dealing with foreigners, like a tour guide agency or Japanese multinational corporations, will see a huge advantage in a multi-lingual employee, particularly one well-versed in Japan’s complex writing system.
 Of course, the same goes for tackling the incredibly challenging market of coherent and functional translation!

-You’ll also better understand how Japanese business etiquette works, read Japanese documents, and interact with Japanese people through their spoken language easier.
+You’ll also better understand how Japanese business etiquette works, read Japanese documents, and interact with Japanese people through their spoken language more easily.

-If you’re studying in Japan or thinking of working for a Japanese company after your Japanese studies, that is reason enough for learning Japanese.
+If you’re an exchange student in Japan or thinking of working for a Japanese company after studying Japanese, that is reason enough for learning Japanese.
+Moreover, learning Japanese can also open doors to opportunities where you can teach English or other foreign languages to Japanese speakers.

 Develop Your Brain